WebGuysTestOrg/-WebGuys-SOEN341_Project_W25-/README.md

 ## SOEN 341 (Software Processes) Web Development Project

+## Problem statement

+Web users around the globe are in dire need of a place to converse with friends and family, as well as, companies and co-workers.
+They need a secure aestetically pleasing digital environment to converse in...

 ## Project Overview

 ChatHaven is a web-based communication platform designed to facilitate seamless discussions within structured topic-specific text channels and private direct messaging.
 It enables users to engage in meaningful conversations, collaborate in teams, and connect in a well-organized, intuitive digital environment.

 This project follows Agile development practices, utilizing GitHub for version control, task management, and collaboration tools, ensuring an iterative and efficient development process.

 ## Features